Table of Contents

 Main Characteristics of French Bulldogs

-The breed's easy going nature and willingness to please have become a fast favorite amongst city dwellers, elderly and even young families with little children at home.
+The breed's easy-going nature and willingness to please have become a fast favorite amongst city dwellers, the elderly, and even young families with little children at home.

-French Bulldogs are small sized dogs and are also in the medium energy range.
+French Bulldogs are small-sized dogs and are also in the medium energy range.

 These proud and stubborn little dogs will rarely bark for no reason, yet they’ll let you know when someone is at your house and are willing to defend their family with their lives if necessary.

 Size of French Bulldogs

 Every French Bulldog breed profile must touch on the size of these dogs.
-Frenchies are known as small dogs, since they measure from 11-12 inches high at the shoulder.
+Frenchies are known as small dogs since they measure from 11-12 inches high at the shoulder.

 Lifespan of Frenchies

-Keeping your dog healthy, well exercised and trim will add years to their life, and help to keep them out of the Vets.
+Keeping your dog healthy, well exercised, and trim will add years to their life and help to keep them out of the Vets.

-Make sure to keep your dog happy in order for him to remain by your side for as long as possible.
+Make sure to keep your dog happy for him to remain by your side for as long as possible.

 Physical Characteristics of French Bulldogs

 French Bulldogs are most distinctive for their “bat-like” ears.
 And like their ancestors, the English Bulldog, they also have wrinkly faces.

 Their bodies are well proportioned with strong necks, full muscled chests, and small, stocky legs.

 Living Arrangements for Frenchies

 They are not meant to be left outside for long periods of time, and especially not when it’s hot outside.

 Find a nice hallway and throw a ball for your dog.
 This small amount of exercise is adequate for a French Bulldog, and they’ll love the game.

-If you’re a stay at home mom or work from home, French Bulldogs are great.
-They’ll be content to follow you around the house and when you pick a room to work in, they’ll be content to lounge and sleep by your feet.
+If you’re a stay-at-home mom or work from home, French Bulldogs are great.
+They’ll be content to follow you around the house, and when you pick a room to work in, they’ll be content to lounge and sleep by your feet.
 One thing to take away from this French Bulldog breed profile is that they love to be close to their people.

 RELATED: Labrador Retriever Breed Profile

-If you live in an apartment or condo complex with a Frenchie, your neighbors may not even know that you have a dog.
+If you live in an apartment or condo complex with a Frenchie, your neighbors may not even know you have a dog.
 They rarely bark and usually only bark when someone comes into their home.

-Being single, having a young family, mid-life or even retired you can bring a French Bulldog into your family, as long as you will be home often enough to give him the attention that he requires.
+Being single, having a young family, mid-life, or even retired, you can bring a French Bulldog into your family, as long as you will be home often enough to give him the attention he requires.

 What Else You Need to Know About French Bulldogs

 If you don't deal with these quirks properly while training, you could end up with a feisty Frenchie that gives you a run for your money.

-If they get something into their minds, they will dig in their heels and stick to their guns, unless you can entice them otherwise.
+If they get something into their minds, they will dig in their heels and stick to their guns unless you can entice them otherwise.
 This can usually be done easily with some type of food or a dog treat.

 Although it may encourage your Fido to sniff at the garbage or steal food when they can find it, it can also be a huge advantage while training.

 Just be sure that your Frenchie learns that he can't tag along with everyone that walks by your home or jump on small children who may come for a visit.

-Best-known French Bulldog Facts
+Best Known French Bulldog Facts

 French Bulldogs are meant to be indoor lap dogs.
-With their short snouts, they can have breathing issues so they do best when kept calm and in cool (not cold) conditions.
+Their short snouts can have breathing issues, so they do best when kept calm and in cool (not cold) conditions.

-Unfortunately, with their cute little-squished in face, it can cause some breathing issues.
-This is the main reason why Frenchies are so susceptible to the heat.
-This squishy face leads to other quirks as well, like excess drooling, snoring and even snorting.
+Unfortunately, with their cute little-squished, in fact, it can cause some breathing issues.
+This is the main reason why Frenchies are so susceptible to heat.
+This squishy face also leads to other quirks, like excess drooling, snoring, and even snorting.

 French Bulldog History

-It is believed that they came from toy versions of English Bulldogs when lace makers traveled from England to France for work.
+It is believed that they came from toy versions of English Bulldogs when lacemakers traveled from England to France for work.

 There was a huge debate on which ears were preferable – the rounded ears of the bulldog or the unique bat-like ones that are now the trademark of the French Bulldog.

-Their name was later changed to French Bulldog, since the English were not keen on calling their dogs by a French name.
+Their name was later changed to French Bulldog since the English were not keen on calling their dogs by a French name.